 The main culprits fall into one or both of two categories: injury and/or illness.
 In no particular order, here are some of the most common issues that cause vocal fatigue:

-8) Forcing singing when you know your voice is exhausted and needs rest
+8) Forcing singing when your voice is exhausted and needs rest.

-10) Singing too much in ranges that are either too high or too low for your voice
+10) Insisting upon singing in musical ranges that are either too high or too low for your voice.

 11) Yelling or screaming on the voice, causing hoarseness and loss of voice.
 Forcing singing too soon, not allowing time for this injury to heal.

-12) Exposure to air pollution such as exhaust fumes, which will dry the vocal anatomy and might cause swelling
+12) Exposure to air pollutants, such as exhaust fumes, toxic smoke, or heavy odors, which will dry the vocal anatomy and can cause irritation and swelling.

 What do singers describe and ask about, when they begin having potentially serious vocal troubles?
 Here are just a few of the questions I am routinely asked by young singers.